Zenarii/3DSdev/3dsSnake/README.md

-# template
+#Snake for 3DS

-This is a template for starting new 3DS libctru projects.
+Snake clone for the 3DS.